2024–present Serbian anti-corruption protests: Symbols and slogans

 A common protester slogan has been "corruption kills".
-Protest symbols included red handprints with the caption "your hands are bloody", referring to the authorities and ruling politicians, and bleeding doves, with the dove being one of the symbols of Novi Sad.
+Protest symbols included red handprints with the caption "You have blood on your hands!", referring to the authorities and ruling politicians, and bleeding doves, with the dove being one of the symbols of Novi Sad.
 Various banners could be seen during the protests and blockades.
 Most of them mention Vučić and other members of the ruling party, the public prosecutor Zagorka Dolovac, and generally express support for the students.
-Some of the banners feature quotes or references from Serbian and world pop culture, such as Better Call Saul ("Not Even Saul Will Save You"), Grand Theft Auto VI ("The People Rose Up Before [the Release of] GTA VI"), Game of Thrones Daenerys Targaryen, Charli XCX's album Brat, among others.
+Some of the banners feature quotes or references from Serbian and pop culture, such as Better Call Saul ("Not Even Saul Will Save You"), Grand Theft Auto VI ("The People Rose Up Before [the Release of] GTA VI"), Game of Thrones Daenerys Targaryen, Charli XCX's album Brat, among others.
 National Serbian flags, both contemporary and historical, as well as the flags of many Serbian cities and municipalities, and university and faculty flags, are common sights at protests.
 Ferrari flags and paraphernalia, once a prominent symbol of opposition to the Milošević regime, have also made a return.
-Students also often call out Vučić's excessive behavior, arguing that he is acting ultra vires by involving himself in matters that are out of his legal capacity as the President of Serbia.
+Students also often call out Vučić's excessive behavior, arguing that he is acting ultra vires by involving himself in matters outside his legal capacity as President of Serbia.

-Some banners also include the word "ćaci" ("ћаци"), a reference to an anti-protest graffiti ćaci u školu; this was largely seen as an attempt by the ruling SNS to provoke the students, backfiring due to the creator's illiteracy.
+Some banners also include the word "ćaci" ("ћаци"), a reference to the anti-protest graffiti ćaci u školu; this was largely seen as an attempt by the ruling SNS to provoke the students, but it backfired because of the creator's typo.
 The pro-government encampment in Pioneers Park was widely dubbed ćacilend by protesters.
 Another catchphrase which caught on, originating from the social news aggregate Reddit, is "pump it" ("pumpaj"), meaning to "keep increasing the pressure", which also found its place in memes and banners.
 Another closely related phrase, "stew it" ("dinstaj"), was popularized by sociologist Jovo Bakić.

-Some protests have specific names that are wordplays: "Sretnimo se na Sretenje ("Let's meet on Sretenje"), "Iz Banata, iz inata" ("From Banat, out of spite"), "1.2. na 3 mosta" ("1.2.
-(February 1) on 3 bridges"), "Na korak od pravde" ("A step away from justice"), "Pod našom (Auto)komandom" ("Under our (Auto)command"), "Munze želi konza" (A šatra saying of "Zemun želi zakon", which means "Zemun wants (the) law", a popular saying of "Munze konza", which means "Zemun rules!"), among others.